Frequently Asked Questions

-In the first 6 years after the changes, students viewed over 105 million pages of interactive instruction.
-More than 900,000 individuals had passed a Certification Test.
-The most frequently viewed pages have been tutorial practice test questions with explanatory feedback on incorrect answers; tests themselves; feedback on types of mistakes on a test; test hints; and tutorial instruction.
+In the first 7 years after the changes, more than 1,202,000 individuals had passed a Certification Test.
+The most frequently viewed pages have been instruction with practice questions and explanatory feedback on incorrect answers; Certification Tests and feedback on types of mistakes made on a test; test hints; FAQs (this page), registration, and Certificate Validation.